Welcome to today's edition of the Rush 24-7 podcast.

 I wouldn't normally admit that to you people.

-You know, supposed to be Mr. Tough and Gruff and so forth.
+I'm supposed to be Mr. Tough and Gruff and so forth.

 I got misty-eyed.

-I've you know, I've saw Seabiscuit, I've seen horse movies, but I didn't know the backstory to this.
+I've seen horse movies, but I didn't know the backstory to this.

 Again, in its totality, Secretariat's a work of creepy, half-hilarious master race propaganda, almost worthy of Hitler's videographer, and all the more effective because it presents as a family-friendly yarn about a nice lady and her horse.

-And Secretariat actually goes much further, presenting a honey-dipped fantasy vision of the American past as the Tea Party would like to imagine it, loaded with uplift and glory, and scrubbed clean of multiculturalism and social discord.
+And Secretariat actually goes much further, presenting a honey-dipped fantasy vision of the American past as the Tea Party would like to imagine it, loaded with uplift and glory and scrubbed clean of multiculturalism and social discord.

 I mean, there was all kinds of multiculturalism.

-You had the groom is black, the uh the other trainer is French Canadian portrayed by Jewish guy.
+The trainer is French Canadian, portrayed by a Jewish guy.

-I mean, her kids, a couple of them, you know, maggot-infested long-haired rock and roller types blowing doobies.
+I mean, her kids, a couple of them, you know, maggot-infested, long-haired rock and roller types, blowing doobies.

 And this guy says that there's no multiculturalism in it.

-In fact, this woman's husband, I mean, you could reverse the roles, this woman's husband gets mad because she's never home.
+In fact, this woman's husband, I mean, you could reverse the roles.

 She's off running the family business, 1973.